Hampton Wick

 Although north of the River Thames, the area forms part of the Kingston upon Thames and East Molesey post towns based on the south side of the river.
+As the river flows north past Hampton Wick and Kingston, it is actually west of Kingston.

 History

 There is evidence of Roman occupation.
 Kingston Bridge, the first bridge linking the village with Kingston upon Thames is dated from about 1219 and replaced the Roman ford at this point.

 Cardinal Wolsey is believed to have lived in Hampton Wick (in Lower Teddington Road) while waiting for Hampton Court Palace to be built.
 The parish of Hampton was split in the century after this time to form Hampton Wick.

 Sir Richard Steele also lived in Hampton Wick, in a house he whimsically called "The Hovel".
 He dedicated the fourth volume of Tatler to Charles, Lord Halifax "from the Hovel at Hampton Wick, April 7, 1711", around the time he became Surveyor of the Royal Stables at Hampton Court Palace, Governor of the King's Comedians, a Justice of the Peace and a knight.

+The Hampton Wick Local Board was established in 1863 with headquarters at the "idiosyncratic, tall, Dutch gabled" Hampton Wick Local Board Office located at 45A High Street.
+It was built in 1884 by local architect Richard T. Elsam in an "exuberant" Jacobean style.
+The building presently serves as private housing.

+Reverend Frederick Champion de Crespigny was a vicar of Hampton Wick who was also involved in many secular affairs, most notably at the Local Board where he was clerk.
+An excellent cricketer, he founded and presided the Hampton Wick Royal Cricket Club in Bushy Park in 1863.
+De Crespigny resided at a now demolished Gothic Revival Vicarage formerly located on Park Road, directly across from the Hampton Wick entrance to Bushy Park at Cobbler's Walk.

 The architect Edward Lapidge both designed and donated the land for a church, St John's Hampton Wick, built in 1831.
 Lapidge had been born in the village.
 He also designed the present Kingston Bridge.
 In 2010, after five years of closure, the church re-opened its doors under the Church of England's church planting scheme.
 Services were resumed in December 2010.